 In 1978 a bootlegger from A Coruña pressed 20 vinyl copies of a tape that was handed over to her by a monk of the Monastery of Santa María la Real of Oseira.
 The (original) tape in question contained some unreleased Syd Barrett songs, given to the monk by the madcap himself when he stayed there in 1976 or 1977.

 The album was titled 'Spanishgrass - veinte canciones sobre el espacio y la siesta'.
-Apparently that was the explanation Syd Barrett gave when the monk asked him what the songs were about: twenty songs about the place itself and the daily siesta.
+Apparently that was the explanation Syd Barrett gave when the monk asked him what the songs were about: twenty songs about 'space' and the daily siesta.

 Unfortunately Spanishgrass is nowhere to be found.
 The only edition of the album, limited to 20 copies on the Nonsense Music record label, was a present from Gem Noya to her closest friends.
 Before they received the record they had to sign a letter promising they would not distribute or duplicate the material.
 Noya gave the record as a leaving present, before retiring to a Buddhist community in Pokhara (Nepal), where she possibly still resides.